 The 1-Wire bus is a system which has a single bus master and one or more slaves.
-In all instances, the DS1957 is a slave device.
-The bus master is typically a microcontroller or an IBM-compatible PC.
-The discussion of this bus system is broken down into three typics: hardware configuration, transaction sequence, and 1-Wire signaling (signal type and that are initiated on the falling edge of sync pulses from the bus master.
-For a more detailed protocol description, refer to Chapter 4 of the "Book of DS19xx iButton Standards."
+In all instances, the DS1954 is a slave device.
+The bus master is typically a microcontroller or an IBM compatible PC.
+The discussion of this bus system is broken down into three topics: hardware configuration, transaction sequence, and 1-Wire signaling (signal type and timing).
+A 1-Wire protocol defines bus transactions in terms of the bus state during specified time slots that are initiated on the lading edge of sync pulses from the bus master.
+For a more detailed protocol description, refer to Chapter 1 of the "Book of DS19xx iButton Standards."